logo

 Dumbbell PPL Progression

-• For each set, do as many reps as possible, but no more than 12 reps per set.
+• For each set, do as many reps as possible with a maximum of 12 reps per set.
 Rest ~90 seconds between each set to ensure proper recovery.

 • If you are able to complete all 3 sets for 12 reps of an exercise, then increase to the next available weight next workout.